xianwei-chris/rag/README.md

 Answers questions using only the four Markdown documents in `documents/` (README.md is not indexed), with passage citations and a support status (`supported` / `partially supported` / `not supported`).

+**Start with [`rag_assignment.ipynb`](rag_assignment.ipynb).** The notebook is the deliverable; this repository is built to support it rather than to be read alongside it.
+The code lives in the modules (`rag/`, `eval/`) so the same implementation runs in the CLI, in the evaluation and in the notebook, and every result is read from a committed run in `eval/results/` rather than recomputed.
+This README covers setup and the module layout; the reasoning, evaluation and findings are in the notebook.

+**On the repository layout.** The brief asks for reasoning about retrieval, grounding and evaluation rather than for production engineering, so effort went there instead of into structure.
+The result is two flat packages, no src layout, no packaging, no test suite and no CI.
+That is a deliberate scope choice, not an oversight: section 9 of the notebook sets out what the engineering side would need before this served real users.

 ## Setup

 Python 3.12.
 Direct dependencies are pinned in `requirements.txt`; `uv.lock` additionally pins